 A boolean value specifying whether to print the progress of the computation.
 Defaults to

-An integer value specifying the number of permutations for the permutation tests.
+An integer value specifying the number of permutations to use for the local testing procedure.
 Defaults to

 Value

-An object of class ftwosample containing the following components:
+An object of class fts containing the following components:

 Optionally, the list may contain the following components: